 The top image in the example below is highlighted.

-Then complete the re-size process as described above for re-sizing a single image.
+Then, complete the resizing process described above for resizing a single image.

-NB If your original images are below around 640x300 pixels when you open the Re-size box, they will be too poor in quality to enlarge.
-You can try it, but you probably won’t be happy with the result.
-If you haven’t got a larger size, stick to the small one instead.
-TThere’snothing more off-putting than an over-enlarged blurry-edged photo.
+NB If your original images are below around 640x300 pixels when you open the Resize box, they will be too poor in quality to enlarge.
+You can try enlarging them, but you probably won’t be happy with the result.
+If you don’t have a larger size, stick to the small one instead.
+There’s nothing more off-putting than an over-enlarged, blurry-edged photo.

 If you really get stuck, contact us for advice.